dilshankarunarathne/data-structures-algorithms/README.md

 Load factor can play a role in determining the time complexity for retrieval.

 Add to a Hash Table backed by an array
-* Provide a key-value pair
+1. Provide a key-value pair
-* Use a hash function to hash the key to an int value
+2. Use a hash function to hash the key to an int value
-* Store the value at the hashed key value - this is the index into the array
+3. Store the value at the hashed key value - this is the index into the array

-Re
+Retrieve a value from a hash table
+1. Provide the key
+2. Use the same hash function to hash the key to an int value
+3. Retrieve the value stored at the hashed key value

 ## Linear Probing